hpc/pavilion2/docs/config.rst

 -  The user's home directory
 -  The directory given via the ``PAV_CONFIG_DIR`` environment variable.
 -  The Pavilion lib directory **(don't put configs here)**
+-  Additional config directories (the ``config_dirs`` option.

+   - These are only used when searching for test, host, and mode configs, as well as plugins.

 Each config directory can (optionally) have any of the sub-directories shown here.